scala/scala3/docs/docs/reference/contextual/typeclasses.md

 title: "Implementing Typeclasses"
 ---

-Inferred instance definitions, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
-Typeclasses are just traits with canonical implementations defined by inferred instance definitions.
+Implied instance definitions, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
+Typeclasses are just traits with canonical implementations defined by implied instance definitions.
 Here are some examples of standard typeclasses:

 ### Semigroups and monoids: